lindzeyn/unix-deadlock-checker/README.md

 #### Checkpoint 1 (20 points)

-Step 0, i.e., print to standard out a list of the userspace processes that are actively reading/writing/waiting on any locked file, and then exit.
+Step 1, i.e., print to standard out a list of the userspace processes that are actively reading/writing/waiting on any locked file, and then exit.

 #### Checkpoint 2 (35 points)

-From Step 0, build a data-structure that represents this information in a way that will be algorithmically useful.
+From Step 1, build a data-structure that represents this information in a way that will be algorithmically useful.

 #### Checkpoint 3 (50 points)

-Steps 0-3, i.e., report whether a single deadlock has occurred or not occurred, and then exit.
+Steps 1-4, i.e., report whether a single deadlock has occurred or not occurred, and then exit.

 #### Checkpoint 4 (60 points)

-Steps 0-4, i.e., report whether a single deadlock has occurred or not occurred, print the process names and file names involved in that deadlock, kill any process involved in that deadlock, then repeat.
+Steps 1-5, i.e., report whether a single deadlock has occurred or not occurred, print the process names and file names involved in that deadlock, kill any process involved in that deadlock, then repeat.

 #### Checkpoint 5 (70 points)

-Steps 0-6, i.e., report whether deadlock has occurred or not, and if so, list <i>many</i> ocurrences of deadlock and kill the process involved in the most ocurrences of deadlock, then repeat.
+Steps 1-7, i.e., report whether deadlock has occurred or not, and if so, list <i>many</i> ocurrences of deadlock and kill the process involved in the most ocurrences of deadlock, then repeat.

 In principle, if you complete all 5 checkpoints, then you will earn full points; however, if any bugs in your code made apparent by the test cases

-Finally, as always, you should focus on writing <i>correct</i> code first before you start making your code more efficient.